POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/exports/server.md

         exports['POS-Metabolism']:SetMultipleStatus(_source, adjustedEffects)

-        TriggerClientEvent('pos-notification:send', _source, {
-            type = 'info',
-            message = 'You completed your shift and feel the effects of ' .. hoursWorked .. ' hours of work.'
+        TriggerClientEvent('POS-Core:notify', _source, 'POS-Jobs', 'You completed your shift and feel the effects of ' .. hoursWorked .. ' hours of work.', 'info', 5000)
-        })
     end
 end)
 ```